WAT CHAI WATTHANARAM

 The Royal Pavilion

 Tamnak Jao Phraya Kalahom, or Tamnak Phra Jao Prasat Thong, is situated just north of Wat Chai Watthanaram (Wat Jayavathanarama).
-The royal pavilion was constructed by King Prasat Thong before the main work of the construction of Wat Chai Watthanaram started in 1630 CE to enable the king to follow the temple's construction progress.
+King Prasat Thong built the royal pavilion before the main construction of Wat Chai Watthanaram began in 1630 CE so he could follow the temple's progress.
 He built the royal monastery on the bank of the Chao Phraya River to make merit for his foster mother, the wife of Okya Sri Thammathirat, and to show himself as a man of great Buddhist merit.
-The monastery's construction may have taken about 20 years to complete as there are indications the monastery was inaugurated in 1649 CE.
-The pavilion (tamnak) afterwards probably had a religious function because the king prepared himself in this location before performing a ceremony at the temple.
+The monastery's construction may have taken about 20 years to complete, as indications suggest it was inaugurated in 1649 CE.
+The pavilion (tamnak) probably later served a religious function, as the king prepared himself there before performing a ceremony at the temple.

 Beth Fouser - stating McGill - wrote that King Prasat Thong was "reported to have favoured Wat Chai Watthanaram, where he often went to perform religious ceremonies.
 On one occasion, after the prediction of the court astrologer that there was going to be a fire in the royal palace, the king packed his possessions into boats and waited in front of Wat Chai Watthanaram until the danger was passed."
 [26]

-Thus, the royal pavilion was one of King Prasat Thong's favourite places and probably for all the Ayutthaya kings after that.
-Today's site is only a mound of bricks with some brickwork of crumbled walls on top of it.
-The mound lays silently in a small street just north of the monastic ruins.
+Thus, the royal pavilion was one of King Prasat Thong's favourite places and, probably, of all the Ayutthaya kings after him.
+Today, the site is only a mound of bricks, with some brickwork on top and crumbled walls.
+The mound lies silently in a small street just north of the monastic ruins.

 (View of the site of Tamnak Chao Phraya Kalahom - February 2019 CE)